MostroW1502/xaml-feather/README.md

 ```

 This would create a button with the File icon drawn unto it's surface.
+The icon should scale nicely thanks to the Viewbox control.

 Icons can be added programatically as well, check the example application code for usage!